-The distribution of differences from the cumulative doses shown in figure 6 are analyzed first.
-The difference between the original plan and the Free and Iso modes was small in the CTV.
+As shown in figure 6, the difference between the original plan and the Free and Iso modes was small in the CTV.
 The Free mode showed slightly improved nominal values with respect to the Iso mode, but the difference was not statistically significant.
 The average difference across patients between the adaptations and the original plan for V95 was less than 1% as shown in the figure and in table 2 (99.4 – 99.9 for the free mode).
 For V98 it was less than 2% (97.4 – 98.9 for the free mode).
 In order to deliver such coverage, the adaptations increased V107 by ~ 4% on average, from 2.4 to 6.4 %, however it impacted V110 by less than 1%.
 The minimum and maximum dose were also well maintained with average differences smaller than 2%.
 These small differences contrast with the values shown by the original plan without the adaptation algorithm.

 The results based on single CBCT images showed a wider distribution than the cumulative doses and thus tended to be worse than the cumulative results.
 Fluctuations occurred at every fraction that compensated each other when summing the total dose.
 In this case the Free mode also performed slightly better than the Iso.
-The average V95 and V98 of the adaptations on the individual CBCTs and Free mode were 99.0 and 96.4, meaning 0.9 and 2.3 % drops from the original plan.
+The average V95 and V98 of the adaptations on the individual CBCTs and Free mode were 99.0 and 96.4, i.e. a 0.9 and 2.3 % drop from the original plan, respectively.
 The bigger impact of the fluctuations in the individual CBCTs were seen at V107, where differences of up to ~30% were observed, with an average increase from 2.4 to 12.8 between the plan and the Free mode.